Historical reminder on the regime of employee inventions

 - and their commercial interest.

-Chapter 6.
-Focus on the applicable law
+Small focus on applicable law

 From the beginning we have been talking about the articles of the intellectual property code governing the title right (L611-7 CPI).